Derolik666/Sentiment_Analysis_Project/README.md

 obtained weighted-F1 scores of 0.822 and 0.847 respectively.
 Naive
 Bayes performed worse than the previous two models which obtain an weighted-F1 score of 0.610.

+Full report and the presentation slides along with the codes are included in this repository.